rid-principles/bDudekCybersecurity.github.io/README.md

 For Hardware/Robotics Projects: Share initial assembly or configuration of your hardware components.
 For VR/AR Projects: Submit an early prototype of your environment or interaction model.
 Ensure that your work is well-organized, properly documented, and regularly updated in your GitHub repository (if applicable).

+I have started the Cybrary Course and am currently researching how I can study for the certification exam as well as the requirements needed for taking the exam.
+I plan to have the Cybrary course done in late October or Early December and immediately afterwards enroll in the ICS2 course to continue my learning from there.